Jagat45106/python_notes/python_Feature/simple.md

 **<span style="color:blue">Factor-3</span>**

-**Python Programming Lang provides User-Friendly Syntaxes.** So that Python Programmer can develop any Program without Errors (Error-Free) in a Limited span of time.
+Python Programming Language provides User-Friendly Syntaxes.
+So that Python Programmer can develop any Program without Errors (Error-Free) in a Limited span of time.